jdub4asdfg/bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project.

-This project was done after completing the first 3 courses of Boot.dev, the three courses being Python, Linux and Git.
+This project was done after completing the first 3 courses of the Backend Developer Learning Path, the three courses being Python, Linux and Git.

 ## What it does
 BookBot analyses text files stored in the 'books' directory and gives a report on its word and character count.